 This article is about the different types of feathers and daylights available to anglers, for information on the methods and techniques to fish with feathers/daylights click here.

 Feathers have been used as a fishing lure for decades, as a feather pulled though the water looks very much like a small fish.
 Modern feather rigs do not vary much from this design and generally consist of either natural or synthetic feathers which have been dyed a range of colours (most commonly red, yellow, orange, green, blue, white and black).
 These feathers are then mounted onto hooks and tied into a rig with most containing either three or six feathers.
-While some rigs can consist of feathers of a single colour most anglers prefer to use a mix of colours, although it should be noted that mackerel are famously unfussy and will snap at anything resembling a small fish, regardless of colour.
-While six hook feather rigs will potentially catch more fish, many anglers prefer to use three hook feather rigs due to the cheaper cost and the fact that they are more manageable and less likely to tangle.
+While some rigs can consist of feathers of a single colour most anglers prefer to use a mix of colours, although it should be noted that mackerel are unfussy feeders and will snap at anything resembling a small fish, regardless of colour.
+While six hook feather rigs will potentially catch more fish, many anglers prefer to use three hook feather rigs due to the cheaper cost and the fact that they are more manageable and less likely to tangle when casting or reeling in.
 Buy Trace Builder Mackerel Feathers (pictured above) in either three hook or six hook rigs from Sea Angling Shop by clicking here.

 Daylights consist of a strip of synthetic plastic material which is mounted to a hook.
 When pulled through the water they look like small fish, and predatory fish are tempted into attacking.
 Daylight rigs can come in a range of different colours, but white and reflective silver are by far the most common.
 Sometimes daylights can have different coloured head sections (as the picture to the right shows).
 While feather rigs are often either three hook or six hook, daylights most commonly come in rigs with four daylights included.
 Daylight rigs are just as popular as feather rigs with anglers, with some anglers preferring them over more traditional feathers.
 Trace Builder Daylights can be purchased from Sea Angling Shop in either Silver 4-hook Rigs, or White 4-hook Rigs for only 99p per rig.